To configure your workstation for Inventor

 When is a multi-core processor usefull?

 Multi-core processors are supported by Inventor in special areas such as 3D applications and renderings.
-If you integrate these tasks into your workflow, we recommend two high-frequency Six- or Octa-Core processor from 3.5 GHz.
+If you integrate these tasks into your workflow, we recommend two high-frequency 8- or 10-Core processor from 3.5 GHz.

 Adapting the working memory